K-12 Outreach Education Programs

 Empathy & Kindness: Influencing Your World

 Students will learn about age appropriate animal related issues that we work with at St. Hubert’s as well as abroad in animal welfare including spay and neuter programs, animal adoption and rehoming, animal emergencies, and treating animals in the entertainment and food industry with respect.
-Through discussion, a visual presentation and reflective activity, students will learn about the emotional lives of non-human animals and the meaning of being an agent of positive change for both people and animals.
+Students will learn about the emotional lives of non-human animals and the meaning of being an agent of positive change for both people and animals.
 Empathy & Kindness lasts about 40 minutes and requires a projector hook up for visual aids.